 The DWR will proceed through rulemaking and public input processes in accordance with North Carolina General Statute (NCGS) 150B to revise and establish groundwater standards.
-Public input opportunities will always be offered, at a minimum, in accordance with the requirements outlined in the Administrative Procedures Act (APA) NCGS 150B (as amended).
+Public input

-Before presenting a groundwater standard proposal to the Groundwater and Waste Management Committee of the EMC to commence with rulemaking, NC Department of Environmental Quality (DEO) DWR will notify the NC Department of Health and Human Services (DHHS) Division of Public Health (DPH) and the DEQ Division of Waste Management (DWM) by a letter that includes enough information to provide a clear indication of the basis and process used to determine the proposed standard(s).
+Before presenting a groundwater standard proposal to the Groundwater and Waste Management Committee of the EMC to commence with rulemaking, NC Department of Environmental Quality (DEQ) DWR will notify the NC Department of Health and Human Services (DHHS) Division of Public Health (DPH) and the DEQ Division of Waste Management (DWM) by a letter that includes enough information to provide a clear indication of the basis and process used to determine the proposed standard(s).
 The supporting information used to develop the proposal will also be included: if a reference is available on the internet, the link will be provided; if a reference is not available on the internet, the document will be provided.
 DWR will make every effort to send letter notification to DPH and DWM thirty (30) days prior for single standards and sixty (60) days prior for proposals involving more than one standard.
 It is the intent that information on all proposals received by DPH and DWM will be treated as sensitive and internal material not to be distributed, subject to requests for information.
 The purpose of the written notice is to request the DPH and DWM to review and provide comment on 02L standards development to DWR prior to the initiation of the rulemaking process and prior to the NC Administrative Procedures Act (NC APA) public comment period.
 Comment and/or information are to be provided to DWR on the specific proposal within the timeframe requested.
 DWR will consider the provided information prior to the DWR decision to make a recommendation to the Groundwater and Waste Management Committee for rulemaking.